Henry Edwards Huntington papers, 1640-1994, bulk 1840-1927

 Background

 The collection consists of the personal and business papers of Henry E. Huntington.
 There is material related to the Huntington, Holladay, and Metcalf families, but most of the collection deals with Huntington's business interests in Southern California, railways, real estate, and industry.
-There is a series about Henry E. Huntington and his family that includes biographical information, newspaper clippings, photographs, scrapbooks, ephemera, and physical objects.
+Series 2.
+Henry E. Huntington and his family includes biographical information, newspaper clippings, photographs, scrapbooks, ephemera, and physical objects.
 There is material related to the Huntington Land and Improvement Company, Newport News Shipbuilding and Dry Dock Company, and the Pacific Electric Railway Company as well as other businesses in Los Angeles County, Orange County, and San Gabriel Valley, California.
 This material includes business records, account books, annual reports, correspondence, maps, tracts, balance sheets, and others.
 There is also material related to the founding of the Huntington Library, Art Museum, and Botanical Gardens including auction catalogs, invoices, receipts, and bills for art and rare books, and information regarding a lawsuit about Huntington's estate tax after his death, and the passing of Proposition 15, in 1930, which exempted The Huntington from paying California property tax.
 There is also material related to Collis P. Huntington and his business interests and Arabella Huntington.
-The largest series contains over 22,000 pieces of personal and business correspondence spanning approximately 1790 to 1950.
+Also included are the blueprints for the Huntington's San Marino residence.
+Series 3.
+Correspondence contains over 22,000 pieces of personal and business correspondence spanning approximately 1790 to 1950.
 The physical objects include Henry E. Huntington's lunch box, razors, traveling trunk, and other items.

 The Henry Edwards Huntington papers is made up of several acquisitions given to the Library from a variety of people, mostly members of the Huntington, Holladay, and Metcalf families.
 The acquisitions have come to the library over a span of approximately 40 years.
 One acquisition with unknown provenance was added to the collection in 1986.
 Some may be missing from The Huntington's records.